Posts for tag: Dental Implants

 - Keeps good oral hygiene habits at home and comes to the dental office every six months for exams and cleanings

 This last qualification is critical to dental implant success.
-At Mulka Dental in Livonia and serving Redford, your professional team will X-ray your jaw and take a special CT scan to be sure you have adequate bone and to locate structures such as nerves and sinuses to facilitate the required oral surgery.
+At Mulka Dental in Livonia and serving Livonia, your professional team will X-ray your jaw and take a special CT scan to be sure you have adequate bone and to locate structures such as nerves and sinuses to facilitate the required oral surgery.

 If you're a good candidate, expect your treatment to take a few months from evaluation to placement to completion of the implant.